-Belgium gunman 'killed day before attack'
+Belgium gunman 'had killed the day before'

 - Why have IS jihadists targeted Belgium?

 Brussels itself saw three suicide bombings in March 2016, with 32 people killed.
-Both the Paris and Brussels attacks were claimed by the Islamic State-group.
+Both the Paris and Brussels attacks were claimed by the Islamic State group.

 Later in 2016 a man attacked two police officers with machetes while shouting "Allahu Akbar" before being shot dead.